JeffersonLab/clas12-timeline/doc/qa.md

     - now check the QA timeline "epoch view" in the extra (expert) timelines
         - this is a timeline used to evaluate how the QA cuts look overall, for each epoch
         - the timeline itself is just a list of the 6 sectors; clicking on one of them will show plots of N/F, N, F, and livetime, for each epoch
-        - the horizontal axis of these plots is an index, defined as the run number plus a small offset (<1) proportional to the QA bin
+        - the horizontal axis of these plots is an index, defined as the run number plus a small offset (<1) proportional to the QA bin number
         - the N/F plots include the cut lines: here you can zoom in and see how well-defined the cut lines are for each epoch
             - if there are any significant 'jumps' in the N/F value, the cut lines may be appear to be too wide: this indicates an epoch boundary line needs to be drawn at the step in N/F, or the cut definitions need some adjustments (the next step)
 </details>